kamster94/FrankPress/README.md

   5. After running migrations you can connect to the database and verify all tables are created correctly.
   6. If migrations run successfully, remember to switch startup project back to docker compose.
 - For setting up authentication service, see Auth0 section.
+- Fill in `appsettings.Development.json` file, providing all necessary secrets into appropriate sections.
-- Fill in `vue/.env` file, providing details from your Auth0 services.
+- Fill in `vue/.env` file, providing details from your Auth0 services and any other necessary key referenced there.
 - I recommend running the app using docker-compose profile, it'll automatically grab container started by Visual Studio and run application in it.

 ## Auth0 authentication service